manasdk/container-playground/README.md

-lxc-playground
+container-playground
 ==============

-Ubuntu environment to play with lxc
+Ubuntu environment to play with lxc and docker